 Lori's Bio

-Lori Rose is a sexuality and relationship educator and coach, violence prevention advocate, and somatic movement guide — and for over a decade, her Rose Model for Healthy Relationships has helped thousands of people navigate mental, relational, and sexual health, avoid and recover from harmful dynamics, and reclaim their true selves and fulfillment.
+Lori Rose is a trauma-informed sexuality and relationship educator and coach, violence prevention advocate, and somatic movement guide — and for over a decade, her Rose Model for Healthy Relationships has helped thousands of people navigate mental, relational, and sexual health, avoid and recover from harmful dynamics, and reclaim their true selves and fulfillment.

-Lori believes in the power of authentic connection, anti-oppression, and centering the wholeness and humanity of people to repair and sustain the world.
+Lori believes in the power of authentic connection, anti-oppression, and centering the wholeness and humanity of people to repair the world.
 As a neurodivergent survivor of sexual, intimate partner, and workplace violence, her mission became breaking the cycle of abuse and embodying a new paradigm of healthy connection.

 During her ten years as a nonprofit executive director, Lori co-founded Salsa Loca and brought One Billion Rising to Fort Wayne, part of a global movement to end intimate partner violence and abuse.
 Lori has won awards including Indiana’s Sagamore of the Wabash, the Greater Fort Wayne Business Weekly 40 Under 40, the Indiana State Trail Advocacy Award, and the YWCA Hope Award for Domestic Violence Prevention and Intervention.
 In her efforts to illuminate others’ pilot lights, she has taught varying forms of movement and dance for over 20 years.
 She holds a B.S. from Indiana University and a Certificate in Sexual Health Education from the University of Michigan.